sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 **Process regulations can lay the foundation for more informed debates and decision-making in the future.**
 Right now, the principal objective of AI governance work is not necessarily to get all of the right substantive regulations in place.
 It is to shape the AI ecosystem to better facilitate the ongoing process of identifying, studying, and deliberating about risks.
+This requires being critical of the biases shaping the evidence we see and proactively working to seek more information.
 Kicking the can down the road for a lack of 'enough' evidence could impair our ability to take needed action.

 This lesson is sometimes painfully obvious in retrospect.